robinboncoeur/mygitblender/README.md

 **Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
 Currently - as of this writing - the name of the file is **FgrShaders42.zip**.

-FigureShaders requires Blender 2.77 **or greater** to run.
+**Figure Shaders** requires Blender 2.77 or greater to run.
 Download the current version of Blender at:

 http://www.blender.org/download/